HBRS-SDP/ss24-flightmare-simulation-parametrisation/docs/troubleshoot.md

 # Troubleshooting Guide

 This guide provides solutions to common issues you might encounter while setting up and running the Flightmare simulator.
+These are thesome of problem we faced while installing and we have provided a detailed guide on how to soilve it.

 ## Common Issues